Healthy Spring Crockpot & Slow Cooker Recipes

 Sure, the slow cooker's great for stews and soups, but it also happens to make a mean lasagna!
 In this ingenious slow-cooker recipe, all you have to do is chop your veggies, then layer the ingredients (raw) into the crockpot.
 Serve with: Garlic bread and a green salad.

-The richly flavored red braises characteristic of Chinese cooking make warming winter meals that can be adapted to a slow cooker.
-Typically, seasonings of anise, cinnamon and ginger distinguish these dishes.
-Pork shoulder becomes meltingly tender during the slow braise.
+We've adapted this hot pot-style dish for your slow cooker.
+Pork shoulder becomes meltingly tender during the slow braise, and ginger, garlic, star anise and cinnamon make for a beautifully flavored and aromatic broth.
 Serve over noodles or brown rice, with stir-fried napa cabbage.